Scattered or Obsessed: Using Nootropics to Target ADHD or OCD Symptoms

 Remember, each person’s experience with ADHD or OCD is unique; it’s not just about managing symptoms but also about understanding and respecting the individual’s journey.

-For ADHD, stimulant medications such as Adderall or Ritalin are often used, while for OCD, selective serotonin reuptake inhibitors (SSRIs) like Prozac or Zoloft are commonly prescribed.
+For ADHD, stimulant such as Adderall or Ritalin are often used, while for OCD, selective serotonin reuptake inhibitors (SSRIs) like Prozac or Zoloft are commonly prescribed.

 CBT, a type of psychotherapy, can help individuals develop coping strategies to manage their symptoms and reduce the impact of the disorder on their daily lives.